mboeh/woodhouse/README.markdown

 * Configurable number of threads per worker
 * Segmenting a single queue among multiple workers based on job characteristics (using AMQP header exchanges)
 * Live reconfiguration of workers -- add or remove workers across one or more nodes without restarting

+## Acknowledgements

+Ganymede originated in a substantially modified version of the Workling background worker system, and still retains some code and structure from that project.